-issues have a maturity of less than 30 years, but the reader should keep in mind that climate risk will gradually materialize over the coming years.
+The CRIS measures are split into two-time horizons (2050 and 2100) and three intensity cases (low, medium, high).
+In this paper, for the sake of clarity, we use a unique CRIS rating that corresponds to the 2050 horizon and medium intensity risk.
+This horizon seems distant, as the majority of bond issues have a maturity of less than 30 years, but the reader should keep in mind that climate risk will gradually materialize over the coming years.
 As Krueger et al. (2020) show in their survey on climate risk, most institutional investors believe that climate risks will materialize within the next few years.
 The CRIS ratings cover the sphere of the MSCI World Index for 2016.

-The second measure of climate risk that we use is provided by Four Twenty Seven.27 Each firm is scored on three components of physical climate risk: operations risk (70%), supply chain risk (15%), and market risk (15%), with a time horizon of 2030 to 2040.
+The second measure of climate risk that we use is provided by Four Twenty Seven.13 Each firm is scored on three components of physical climate risk: operations risk, supply chain risk, and market risk, with a time horizon of 2030 to 2040.
 A firm's operations risk is based on its facility-level exposure to hurricanes and typhoons, sea-level rise, floods, extreme heat, and water stress.
-The spatial scale depends on the subrisk considered (90 m x 90 m for sea-level rise and flood frequency and severity, 25 km x 25 km for heat stress, wildfires, and hurricanes and typhoons).
-The Four Twenty Seven measures are therefore more granular than the CRIS measures.28 15% of the Four Twenty Seven score relies on supply chain risk, which is evaluated with two indicators, the country of origin indicator (a measure of climate risk in countries that export commodities that a company depends on for the production and delivery of products and services) and the resource demand indicator (a measure of the industry-level dependence on climate-sensitive resources such as water, land, and energy across the supply chain).
+The supply chain risk is evaluated with two indicators, the country of origin indicator (a measure of climate risk in countries that export commodities that a company depends on for the production and delivery of products and services) and the resource demand indicator (a measure of the industry-level dependence on climate-sensitive resources such as water, land, and energy across the supply chain).
 Market risk is based on countries of sales and weather sensitivity for market risk.